-Construction managers oversee and direct a wide variety of construction projects, including building roads and highways, bridges, hospitals, schools, factories, power plants, and residential housing.
+Construction managers oversee and direct various construction projects, including building roads and highways, bridges, hospitals, schools, factories, power plants, and residential housing.
 As a construction manager, you might work for the federal government, large corporations, private landowners, or property owners.
 Your career can take you into different types of construction projects.

 Civil construction is one of the oldest branches of the industry.
 This type of work involves building infrastructures such as roads and bridges.

 Industrial construction is another traditional branch of the industry.
 It involves building factories, warehouses, industrial facilities, and power plants.
-You may need to understand complex engineering principles related to electricity generation and manufacturing processes in this field.
+In this field, construction managers may need to understand complex engineering principles related to electricity generation and manufacturing processes.

 Residential construction involves building homes and other buildings where people live.
 Familiarity with a variety of architectural styles and techniques for building different types of foundations and structures is beneficial in this field.

 Agricultural construction includes barns, silos, and other structures related to farming operations.
 Familiarity with agricultural techniques helps in building facilities compatible with current farming practices and the needs for future growth.

 Construction managers often work on institutional construction projects, such as schools, universities, hospitals, and community centers.
 Institutional projects often involve multiple contractors working together to complete the project.
 These projects usually are highly complex.